Community experiences of the 2022 Australian floods - South Australia, Victoria and south-western New South Wales | Natural Hazards Research Australia

 Victoria: Victoria experienced severe weather including heavy and intense rainfall over the period of 12 to 14 October 2022.
 The researchers are interested to hear from people affected during this time.
 Communities and townships affected include, but are not limited to: Ballarat, Bendigo, Echuca, Kerang, Maribyrnong, Mildura, Mooroopna, Rochester, Seymour, Shepparton and Swan Hill.

-While the recent floods in December 2023 to January 2024 are not the focus of the study, if you were affected by these floods a few questions will be asked.
+While the recent floods in December 2023 to January 2024 were not the focus of the study, if you were affected by these floods a few questions will be asked.

-The in-depth interviews with community members and key stakeholder representatives (for example, SES staff and volunteers and other relevant personnel) will focus on distinct case studies in six locations across northern Victoria and South Australia to explore:
+The in-depth interviews with community members and key stakeholder representatives (for example, SES staff and volunteers and other relevant personnel) focused on distinct case studies in six locations across northern Victoria and South Australia to explore:

 • How people responded in areas impacted with moderate and longer lead times for floodwater arriving